top of page

 VinFast VF35 interior with new IVI system

-For over two years, UXCENTRIC, in collaboration with Particle Design, worked on the design of class-leading UX/UI for vehicles such as VF e35 and VF e36 electric SUV models.
+For over two years, UXCENTRIC, in collaboration with Particle Design, worked on designing class-leading UX/UI for vehicles such as the VF e35 and VF e36 electric SUV models.

-Specifically, we've used our expertise in human-centred design on the Smart Infotainment system and Level 1 and 2 ADAS technologies to provide the best driver and passenger experience possible.
+Specifically, we've used our expertise in human-centred design for the Smart Infotainment system and Level 1 and 2 ADAS technologies to provide the best possible driver and passenger experience.

 Collaborating on an international project during a pandemic across multiple time zones in Vietnam, the USA and Australia has at times been tremendously challenging yet incredibly rewarding.